zxzhijia/Brian2STDPMNIST/README.md

+# Current problem

-# Current problem, the brian 2 code can run without error report.
+the brian 2 code can run without error report.
 But the test of the original paper's trained model is very low accuracy comparing with Brian 1 code.

 Possible reasons
 1. Unit problem.
 The Brian 2 cannot use brian_no_unit.